-- 13.1 Fees are set by the Council, and are reviewed and approved annually.
-Current fees and charges are available on the Council's website at www.stevenage.gov.uk or from the Cemetery Office. - 13.2 All payments are required in full in advance of the service being provided, unless a funeral director is arranging the funeral. - 13.3 There is a separate pricing list for non-residents of Stevenage.
-A resident is considered to be: - a permanent occupier of a residential property within the borough of Stevenage or a payer of council tax to Stevenage Borough Council at the time of their death. - someone who purchased the grave whilst living in the borough or is the spouse of a resident - someone who left the borough in the past two years for the purposes of receiving care, nursing or education - a person who has no other place of abode and passes away within the borough - in relation to interments to un-purchased graves only. - 13.4 Only in very exceptional circumstances the Assistant Director, with responsibility for Cemeteries, may approve a request to waive the non-resident fee. - 13.5 Any coffins or caskets which exceed 1,067mm (42 inches) in width will be charged the equivalent of double burial fees.
+- 13.1 Fees are set by the Council and are reviewed and approved annually.
+The current fees and charges are available on the Council's website at www.stevenage.gov.uk or from the Cemetery Office. - 13.2 All payments are required in full in advance of the service being provided, unless a funeral director is arranging the funeral. - 13.3 There is a separate pricing list for non-residents of Stevenage.
+A resident is considered to be: - a permanent occupier of a residential property within the borough of Stevenage or a payer of council tax to Stevenage Borough Council at the time of their death. - someone who purchased the grave whilst living in the borough or is the spouse of a resident - someone who left the borough in the past two years for the purposes of receiving care, nursing, or education - a person who has no other place of abode and passes away within the borough in relation to interments to un-purchased graves only.